Thriving food forests through Syntropic farming

 Byron Bay farmer Thiago Barbosa has worked with Mr Gotsch on successive Syntropic farming projects in Brazil and is a forerunner of the technique in Australia and is working with Ian Trew to set up Syntropic farming systems at Noosa Forest Retreat and Bellbunya eco retreat.

 One of the most asked questions right now:

 Syntropic farming at Noosa Forest Retreat

-We practice Syntropic farming and Noosa Forest Retreat and started the first rows of food forests using these techniques.
+We practice and teach Syntropic farming at Noosa Forest Retreat, have recently started the first rows of food forests utilising and combining techniques of Syntropic farming and permaculture.
 Pictures coming soon!